RuthvikKatta/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-A web application that allows you to visualize the different sorting algorithms.
+A web application that allows you to visualize the different sorting algorithms.[Click here for Visualizer](https://ruthvikkatta.github.io/Sorting-Visualizer/)

 ## Features
 1. Supports a variety of sorting algorithms, including bubble sort, selection sort, insertion sort, merge sort, quicksort, and heap sort.
 2. Shows a step-by-step animation of the sorting algorithm.
 3. Tracks the time it takes to sort the data.
 4. Allows you to compare the performance of different algorithms.
+5. Five Different Color themes including a Dark theme.

 ## Usage
 To use the Sorting Visualizer, simply: